 The GlassBox Paradigm: Seeing is Believing

 The website customer experience must factor in changing trends and preferences in the digital age.
 Today’s customers are more discerning than ever before.
 They not only expect excellence, they demand it.
 Customers have zero tolerance for websites that have not been optimized for mobile functionality.
 In the US alone, it is estimated that some 67% of shoppers are now using their smartphones and tablets for buying things online.
+This makes the potential for a high eCommerce average bounce rate greater than ever.

 The customer relationship needs to be nurtured, and fomented across multiple channels with as much information and as little clutter as possible.
 People simply don’t have time to search a website for information that should be provided to them at the click of a button.
 There are too many competitors out there waiting to snatch up traffic from websites that don’t do a good job of maximizing customer experience.
+This helps them lower their bounce rate for eCommerce on average.

 Maximum website performance is a prerequisite for profitability and staying power in the online arena.
 Site search functionality, quick and easy navigation, useful photos, product SKUs, specs and other visual stimuli must be factored into the user experience.
 As for content itself, less is often more.
 Customers do not appreciate being overwhelmed with multimedia-rich content, long YouTube pre-rolls, saturated written media, and other redundant content.